PowerDNS/pdns/docs/markdown/recursor/settings.md

 ## `api-config-dir`
 * Path
 * Default: unset
+* Available since: 4.0

 Directory where the REST API stores its configuration and zones.

 ## `api-key`
 * String
 * Default: unset
+* Available since: 4.0

 Static pre-shared authentication key for access to the REST API.

 ## `api-readonly`
 * Boolean
 * Default: no

-Whether or not the JSON API is read only.
+* Available since: 4.0

+Disallow data modification through the REST API when set.

 ## `api-logfile`
 * Path
 * Default: unset
+* Available since: 4.0

-Location of the logs from the JSON parser.
+Location of the server logfile (used by the REST API).

 ## `auth-can-lower-ttl`
 * Boolean